 - NOTE: If Longwood University has a delayed opening or is closed due to inclement weather on the day of your on-campus interview, the announcement will be made on the University switchboard at 434-395-2000, as well as the University’s home page at http://www.longwood.edu/.
 We encourage you to use these resources to gain updates related to inclement weather.

 - Delayed Openings Should the University delay class start time, on-campus interviews will delay accordingly, e.g. If classes are delayed until 10am, interviews scheduled prior to 10am will be cancelled and the normal schedule will resume at 10am.

 - Closings If the University should close, all scheduled on-campus interviews will be canceled, and we will work with you to reschedule your visit and make appropriate accommodations.

 We are always looking for employers to sit in on major/industry specific panels or co-facilitate a student workshops with our staff.
-If you are interested in participating, please contact Ashley Crute at email@example.com or 434-395-2064.
+If you are interested in participating, please contact Katie Trammell, Assistant Director for Campus Employer Engagement, at 434-395-2066 or email@example.com.

-We are happy to connect your organization with the appropriate faculty or staff to provide you the opportunity to present in our academic courses.
+We are happy to connect your organization with the appropriate faculty or staff to discuss potential presentations within academic courses.
 Please contact our office for further questions or concerns at 434-395-2063.